Jaspreetsm21/PowerBI_API/README.md

-# PowerBI_API
-PowerBI API to extract the reports and dataset/dataflo
+# PowerBI API - End to End Guide (API--Pipeline--Linux--Crontab--SQL)

+There are two ways to set up a PowerBI API:
+ - manually using the temp access_token using your Login details
+ - End to End using Microsoft Azure

 Important Links: